perty/springboot-security-6/Readme.md

 The endpoints are protected with roles, eg '/users/reset-password' is protected with the role `ADMIN`.

+## V5 remember me

+As of V5, I have added remember me functionality.
+This is done by adding a checkbox to the login form add enable it in the SecurityConfig.

 ## Running the example

 1. Start your Docker engine.